Aichi Prefecture 471-8571

 Toyota Group has been developing industrial robots since 1970, for use mainly in welding, painting, and manufacturing processes.
 The goal was to improve quality and reduce costs.

-In addition, Toyota also develops humanoid robots.
+In addition, the company also develops humanoid robots.
 The company aims to build robots that are able to assist with human activities in applications such as assistance, elderly care, manufacturing, and mobility.

 In 2007, the company unveiled the newest additions to its Toyota Partner Robots.
 The mobility robot, capable of autonomous movement, provides assistance with short-distance personal transport.